 WordPress on App Engine

 Deploy a scalable version of WordPress across multiple App Engine instances.
-This option is similar to Container Engine, and is recommended only for WordPress installations expecting variable traffic with high peak levels.
+This option is similar to Kubernetes Engine, and is recommended only for WordPress installations expecting variable traffic with high peak levels.
 Choose this option if the simplicity of App Engine’s deployment is more desirable than the flexibility of application containers.

 Google Cloud Platform offers several plugins to integrate WordPress with App Engine, Cloud Storage, and more.
 These plugins can be installed on any WordPress application, not just ones running on Google Cloud Platform.